Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: Introduction

 \item \textbf{Constraint decoupling via classification.} In combinatorial settings, each action involves multiple arms, which complicates concentration analysis.
 To address this, we introduce a partitioning scheme that classifies suboptimal actions based on structural properties.
 This enables us to decouple constraints at the arm level and apply refined concentration bounds.

 \item \textbf{Regret decomposition.} After the preparation of the first two points, we need to choose a proper way to calculate the regret to avoid redundant computations.
 Since each suboptimal arm may participate in an exponential number of actions, directly summing over all possibilities is infeasible.
 We instead decompose the total regret into per-arm contributions and use an integral-based approximation to tightly and efficiently estimate the overall impact.
-See Section \ref{sec:cmoss_proof} for more detailed analysis.
+See \Cref{sec:cmoss_proof} for more detailed analysis.

 \end{enumerate} Furthermore, we show that CMOSS could also be extended to cascading feedback.
-More details are given in Section \ref{sec:cmoss_cascading}.
-We also run comparative experiments evaluating the performance of CUCB and CMOSS in Appendix \ref{append:cascading}.
+More details are given in \Cref{sec:cmoss_cascading}.
+We also run comparative experiments evaluating the performance of CUCB and CMOSS in \Cref{append:cascading}.

 We also conduct comparative experiments involving CMOSS, CUCB, EXP3.M, and HYBRID on both synthetic and real-world datasets under semi-bandit feedback, including ablation studies.
-Detailed descriptions of CUCB, EXP3.M, and HYBRID are provided in Appendix \ref{append:algo} for completeness.
-The results demonstrate that, under noisy conditions and after sufficient exploration rounds, CMOSS incurs slightly higher computational complexity than CUCB while achieving notably lower cumulative regret.
-Compared to EXP3.M and HYBRID, CMOSS attains better cumulative regret with significantly reduced computational complexity.
+Detailed descriptions of CUCB, EXP3.M, and HYBRID are provided in \Cref{append:algo} for completeness.
+The results demonstrate that, under noisy conditions and after sufficient exploration rounds, CMOSS incurs slightly higher computational cost than CUCB while achieving notably lower cumulative regret.
+Compared to EXP3.M and HYBRID, CMOSS attains better cumulative regret with significantly reduced computational cost.
 This performance profile highlights CMOSS’s superior balance between exploration and exploitation, underscoring its effectiveness in such environments.
-Further details are provided in Section \ref{sec:experiments}.
+Further details are provided in \Cref{sec:experiments}.